+If you are and Indie Publisher, one of the most confusing, exasperating things you can be asked is “What is your writing genre?”.
+If you are like me, your writing style may cross several genres in the same novel.
 Several Years ago, I wrote a blog defining the many Art Genres.
 I decided to try the same with writing.
 I searched the internet and pulled up most of these definitions from Wikipedia, and various other internet sources who defined writing genre.
 It is by no means a comprehensive list, but it might help my fellow writers when asked by a publisher to define the genre of the book they have just written.
 There is an enormous amount of information about book genres.
 I limited myself to fiction.
 I may do a similar chart for non-fiction later though.
 I got the idea for the chart from a Facebook post, but I made some changes and additions to what was there.
-Let’s start with the Mystery.

 Mystery fiction is a genre usually involving a mysterious death or a crime to be solved.
 In a closed circle of suspects, each suspect must have a credible motive and a reasonable opportunity for committing the crime.